openCARP-org/FACILE-RS/README.md

 * archive the software on [Zenodo](https://zenodo.org),
 * use content from markdown files, bibtex files, or python docstrings to create web pages in a [Grav CMS](https://getgrav.org/).

 The scripts were created for the [openCARP](https://opencarp.org) simulation software, but can be adopted for arbitrary projects.
-While they can be used on the command line, the scripts are mainly used within the GitLab CI to run automatically on each push to a repository, or when a tag is created.
+While they can be used on the command line, the scripts are mainly used within the GitLab CI/CD or GitHub Actions to run automatically on each push to a repository, or when a tag is created.

 An example of integration in a CI environment is provided in the [tutorials](https://facile-rs.readthedocs.io/en/latest/tutorials/).
 An example of a more complex setup are the [openCARP CI file](https://git.opencarp.org/openCARP/openCARP/-/blob/master/.gitlab-ci.yml) and the [included subscripts](https://git.opencarp.org/openCARP/openCARP/-/tree/master/.gitlab/ci).